 As part of SIT's commitment to student safety and security, all students are required to have a working smart phone capable of making and receiving both local and international calls throughout the duration of the program.
-For that purpose students are required to either (a) bring an open, unlocked smart phone from the U.S. to the program that is able to accept a local SIM card, and is compatible with and usable at the program location, (b) work with the academic director within the first week upon arrival in country to purchase a smart phone locally, or (c) bring a dual SIM smart phone.
-DO NOT purchase an international plan unless you have a dual SIM phone.
-Only having an international plan is unacceptable because your homestay family and program staff will not be able to communicate with you as they would have to call internationally.
+For that purpose students are required to either: (a) bring an open, unlocked smart phone from the U.S. to the program that is able to accept a local SIM card, and is compatible with and usable at the program location; (b) work with the academic director within the first week upon arrival in country to purchase a smart phone; or (c) bring a dual SIM smart phone.
+DO NOT purchase an international plan.
+We discourage this for regular smart phones because locals will not be able to communicate with you as they would have to call internationally.

 During orientation, with assistance from SIT Study Abroad staff, students will learn how to use their smart phone, how to purchase and use an appropriate local SIM card, and how to acquire minutes for calls and texting.
-SIT Study Abroad requires that each student have a local number for communication with the homestay family and program staff.
+SIT Study Abroad requires that each student have a local number for communication with the local contacts and program staff.

-While we recognize that alternative communication methods can be free or cheaper than cell service i.e. Facetime, Skype, WhatsApp, etc., those programs alone do not satisfy our need for regular communication with the local program staff and partners, nor do they meet our emergency communication needs.
+While we recognize that alternative communication methods can be free or cheaper than cell service i.e. Facetime, Skype, WhatsApp, etc. those programs alone do not satisfy our need for regular communication with the local program staff and partners, nor do they meet our emergency communication needs.
 Therefore, local cellular capacity on each student's phone is required for the duration of the program.
 Students are required to maintain a minimum amount of phone credits at all times for emergency calls.
-Full compliance with this policy is required.
+Full compliance with this policy is expected.

-We will help you acquire a SIM card when you arrive.
-It will cost approximately ISK 2,000 - 3,000 (USD \$17 - 25) to keep credit on the phone.
+It is easy to get a local SIM card and you may even be able to buy one on the plane to Iceland.
+It will cost approximately ISK 3,400 (USD \$25-30), and will not only include the SIM card, but local credit as well.
 To keep your phone topped up with credit you can purchase vouchers in almost any shop or pay online with a credit card.
 If you choose to buy a local smart phone it will cost around ISK 20,000 (USD \$170).
 The cost to keep your phone full of credit will vary depending on how much you use your phone.
 International calls are more expensive and month to month costs will fluctuate.

-Free Wi-Fi is widely available in Iceland at cafés, restaurants, and other public locations.
+Free and paid Wi-Fi is widely available in Iceland at cafés, restaurants, and other public locations.